-In recognition of his tremendous contribution to the conservation of cats in Iran, Mohammad has received numerous awards, including Iran’s Environment Award (2005), the Future For Nature Award (2009), Iran’s National Youth Award (2010) and the Rabinowitz-Kaplan Prize for the Next Generation in Wild Cat Conservation (2012).
-Mohammad believes that there are various requirements to ensure someone’s long-term effective involvement in conservation (e.g. expertise, communication, funding, etc.), but that winning a prestigious award from a well-known organization is a guarantee, not because of the money, but because of the high recognition the award gives to the winner.
-The opportunities it opens up inspire not only the individual, but also the whole community to work and compete more effectively.
-In the end, the winners are not people or organizations, but the cats!
+“I believe that there are various requirements to ensure someone’s long-term effective involvement in conservation (expertise, communication, funding, etc.), but winning a prestigious award from well-known organization is a guarantee.
+The opportunities this opens up have inspired not only me as an individual, but also the whole community to work and compete more effectively.
+In the end, to me, the winners are not people or organizations, but the cats!” – Mohammad Farhadinia

-“Mohammad Farhadinia has had an enormous impact on cheetah conservation in Iran.
+“Mr. Farhadinia has enormous impact on cheetah conservation in Iran.
 He represents the future for conservation in such a critical landscape that is the only remaining stronghold for the cheetah.
-Working against the odds and being able to rally support and have an impact without a fully developed support network on-site is a challenge that many conservationists will not face.”
-2009, Annette Lanjouw, International Selection Committee
+Working against the odds, and being able to rally support and have impact without a fully developed support network on-site is a challenge that many conservationists do not face.” – 2009, Annette Lanjouw, International Selection Committee